lihangalex/pattern-outlier/README.md

 Pattern-Outlier is a Python library for detecting outliers based on frequent pattern mining, inspired by the `fpmoutliers` R package.

+## Features
+- Identify outliers in transaction data based on frequent pattern mining
+- Easy to use and integrate with pandas DataFrames

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## Project on PyPI
+You can find this project on PyPI at the following link:
+Pattern-Outlier on PyPI

 ## Acknowledgments